Local and Global Citizenship

-We have developed these resources to encourage pupils to explore the Global Dimension within their learning at Key Stage 3.
-The Global Dimension incorporates the key concepts of global citizenship, conflict resolution, diversity, human rights, interdependence, social justice, sustainable development and values and perceptions.
+We have developed these resources to encourage pupils to explore the Global Dimension in their learning at Key Stage 3.
+The Global Dimension incorporates the key concepts of global citizenship, conflict resolutions, diversity, human rights, interdependence, social justice, sustainable development and values and perceptions.

-EU4U is a Local and Global Citizenship resource which helps pupils understand the impact of the EU on their lives, and their role as EU citizens.
+EU4U is a Local and Global Citizenship resource that helps pupils to understand their role as EU citizens and the impact of the EU on their lives.

-A practical resource to support schools in addressing the curriculum requirements for Local and Global Citizenship at Key Stage 3.
+A practical resource to support schools to meet the curriculum requirements for Local and Global Citizenship at Key Stage 3.

 Drugs and Society (Personal Development / Local and Global Citizenship)

 Migrant Workers (Employability / Local and Global Citizenship)